liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

     fixture.

-    Another way to test private members is to refactor them into an implementation class, which is then declared in a `*-internal.h` file.
+    Another way to test private members is to refactor them into an implementation class, which is then declared in a `*-internal.h` m_files.
 Your clients aren't allowed to include this header but your tests can.
 Such is called the
     [Pimpl](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/the-c-pimpl-r1794/)